VikParuchuri/vikparuchuri.com/source/_posts/2013-07-18-analyzing-audio-to-figure-out-which-simpsons-character-is-speaking.markdown

 Ultimately, the general approach to improving an algorithm is more data, more approaches, more features, and we cover those bases here.

-Once my machine gets through labelling all of the lines (processing the audio streams takes a long time!), I will look into refining the method a bit, and then do some linguistic analysis (ever wanted to know how much the characters like each other?).
+Once my machine gets through labelling all of the lines (processing the audio streams takes a long time!
+Update:  It finished, see the plot above.), I will look into refining the method a bit, and then do some linguistic analysis (ever wanted to know how much the characters like each other?).

 Would be happy to hear any comments/suggestions.
 And after writing this post, I need a beer, so here’s to alcohol,the cause of, and solution to, all of life’s problems.